Why I Use A Healthcare Specialist

 Your doctor's training matters

-To put that into perspective, a general surgeon’s residency is 4 years, and to specialize in other surgical specialties requires even more years of training beyond that.
-I’m not aware of any PCP that will attempt specialized surgery, but many PCP’s will attempt to treat diseases with drugs that require a specialist.
-When it comes to being diagnosed with the possibility of prostate cancer and then treated for it if you have it, you need a specialist, no ifs, ands, or buts about it.
+When it comes to being diagnosed with the possibility of prostate cancer and then treated for it if you have it, I think it's good to have a specialist, no ifs, ands, or buts about it.

 Are you interested in news and updates about prostate cancer treatments?